-S Adventure Cycling Ltd (SA) recognises the benefits and opportunities offered by social media and other communication tools such as Instagram, Facebook, Zoom, Skype etc. It also recognises the benefits of online messaging channels such as WhatsApp, Messenger, Spond and direct messaging functionality on social media platforms.
-These benefits include the ability to communicate in near real-time with our community, to understand the views and opinions of our audiences, and to better promote inclusion and prevent discrimination amongst our community.
+Scottish Adventure Club recognises the benefits and opportunities offered by social media and other communication tools such as Instagram, Facebook, Zoom, Skype etc. It also recognises the benefits of online messaging channels such as WhatsApp, Messenger, Spond and direct messaging functionality on social media platforms.
+These benefits include the ability to communicate in near real-time with our members and followers, to understand the views and opinions of our audiences, and to better promote inclusion and prevent discrimination amongst our members are followers.

-SA acknowledges the right to freedom of expression.
-However, conduct on social media and in online communications is treated the same way as any other conduct for the purposes of SA policies and procedures.
-Users are expected to be aware of the standards of conduct required by SA for our members and followers and to maintain these standards, that this applies equally to inappropriate behaviour via social media and other communication channels.
+SAC acknowledges the right to freedom of expression.
+However, conduct on social media and in online communications is treated the same way as any other conduct for the purposes of SAC policies and procedures.
+Users are expected to be aware of the standards of conduct required by SAC for our members and followers and to maintain these standards, that this applies equally to inappropriate behaviour via social media and other communication channels.

 Social media and other communication channels also present a high risk in relation to the sharing of personal data.
 Users must ensure that their communications on these channels comply with all the requirements and policies relating to our expected behaviours and the sharing and accessing of data, as well as data security and data protection.